AI

 What is architect mode in Aider?

 Architect mode runs two models per turn.
 A planner model proposes the change in plain language, an editor model applies the change to files.
 Useful for larger refactors where structured output and reasoning come from different model strengths.
+The two-pass design measurably improves quality and usually saves money over running the architect model alone.

 How do I use Aider with Ollama?